 hiring an expungement lawyer

-A Florida expungement attorney can help to get a criminal record sealed or expunged in as little as two months, depending on the criminal offense.
+An expungement expert can help to get a criminal record sealed or expunged in as little as two months, depending on the criminal offense.

 To get a record sealed or expunged, a lawyer can go back to before a person was even found guilty.
 They can gather evidence from the law offices that were involved at the time, court records with details of the case, and can find any other relevant information on the Florida record.